MTEL Communication & Literacy Skills Test

 D. Tips and Suggestions for Taking this Exam

-- Take one Subtest per test administration.
-Taken together, you have four hours to complete the exam; taken separately, you still have four hours.
-Students who have taken one Subtest at a time passed at significantly higher rates than those who took both the Writing and Reading Subtests together.
-Be sure not to mark in the Subtest that you do not take-just filling your name out can result in a failing score on your testing history.
+- Take one subtest (Reading or Writing) per test administration.
+Taken together, you have four hours to complete both the reading and writing subtests; taken separately, you have 4 hours for each subtest.
+Students who have taken one subtest at a time, have passed at significantly higher rates than those who took both the Writing and Reading subtests together.

 - Get focused!
 To calm your nerves once the test begins, it is best to give yourself a few minutes to relax and look over the test in its entirety before getting started.
 Given that you have a full four hours to take the test, take advantage of a restroom break.
 Getting up from the test for a few minutes and throwing some cold water on your face will work wonders.